Diversity is a Chance:

 - provide our employees with information on the chances of diversity, thus including all employees in the implementation of the Charta

-Since 1996, the association Total E-Quality Deutschland e.V. has been pursuing the goal to establish equality in different areas and enshrine it permanently.
+Since 1996, the association Total E-Quality Deutschland e.V. has been pursuing the goal to establish equality in different areas and sustain it permanently.
 This goal is achieved when talents, potentials and skills of both genders are equally recognized, integrated and supported.

 Apart from the compatibility of family and work, the main focus is on equal opportunities in recruiting and human resources development, promoting fair play at work and the consideration of equality in the institute's principles.

 Excellent research needs excellent female researchers.
-The one-year Leibniz Mentoring Program supports highly-qualified women post-docs on their path to leadership positions and professorships.
+The Leibniz Mentoring Program supports highly-qualified women post-docs on their path to leadership positions and professorships.

 Detailed information on content and proceeding of the Mentoring Program as well as on application guidelines can be found here: www.leibniz-gemeinschaft.de/mentoring.